 God is the Creator and Owner of the earth with all its wealth!

 The Scripture states, “The earth is the Lord’s, with all its wealth; the world and all the people living in it.”
 (Psa.
 24:1 BBE).

 You brought nothing into this world, and so you own nothing!

 The Scripture states, “For we brought nothing into this world, and it is certain we can carry nothing out.”
 (1 Tim.
 6:7 NKJV).

-Why then are you boasting as though you did not receive all that you have from God?
+Why then are you boasting as though you are the owner of the things you have?

 Second, riches have a propensity to enslave you and usurp the place of God in your heart.

-It is so easy to seek after gold rather than God; after riches rather than righteousness; after wealth rather than the Word of God.
+It is natural and so easy to seek after gold rather than God; after riches rather than righteousness; after wealth rather than the Word of God.

 Riches have a tendency to rule, dominate and control your thoughts and actions.
 When you allow the love of riches to influence, dominate, direct or drive your life; you have fallen into the trap or snare of riches.